 Besides back pain, neck pain is quite common in American adults.
 Neck pain is something that can happen to anyone at anytime.
-There are two main classifications of neck pain: acute pain and chronic pain.
+There are two main classifications of neck pain: acute pain and Complex Regional Pain Syndrome.

 Acute neck pain: These are caused by muscle sprains or injuries to soft muscle tissue due to whiplash, for instance.
 Sleeping in the wrong position, or making a harmful movement can also strain your neck.
 Most people experience ‘stiff necks’ at one time or another in their lives.
 Pain usually subsides in 24-28 hours.